Amazon Fire 7 review

 The warm, vivid and punchy display of the Fire 7 lends itself particularly well to animated content.
 Pixar’s Turning Red on Disney Plus embraces this, with its whimsical and bright aesthetic glowing on the Fire’s display.
 The fact that the Fire 7’s speciality is animation is also more important than you may think, with this tablet being particularly targeted at children.

 The display does lack somewhat when it comes to detail, obviously hampered by its standard definition display, with some grainy and blocky textures that aren’t easy to ignore.
-This can lead to a bit of flatness to some images, such as the establishing shot of Bond entering the stunning Italian city of Matera, but while this can break immersion a tad, the Fire 7 tablet still has a much better display than the price would suggest.
+This can lead to a bit of flatness in some images, such as the establishing shot of Bond entering the stunning Italian city of Matera, but while this can break immersion a tad, the Fire 7 tablet still has a much better display than the price would suggest.

 Sound